antonia43/careercorner/cctesting-main/careercorner2/docs/TOOLS_FINAL.md

 2. **Function Implementation** - Actual Python code that executes with retry logic
 3. **Function Dispatcher** - Routes Gemini's calls to the correct implementation

+# CHANGE THIS EXAMPLE PLS TO ONE OF THE 4 TOOLS
 ```python
 # 1. Declaration (what Gemini sees)
 tool = types.FunctionDeclaration(